jei8072/Demo/README.md

 last 1 month of exam i have studied and in 12th also many depressions for me, but now I'm mooved on completely from everything.
 I have more bestfriend inn boys and girls and i will give equal importance to everything and it's my character.I'm a jolly type person.

+In my family there are 4 persons-Me,My father,My mother and my sister.
+My father name is Balasubramaniam.B.V.
+My mother name is umamaheswari.B
+My sister name is Srimathi.B
+we are living a beautiful life,we understands each and every situations At times in our family some fights are happend then the fights also enjoyable me and my sister will  fight only always.my mother will support for me only then my sister will scold my mother.